Bitfarms Stock Surges After Converting Macquarie Debt To $300M Project Financing

 BITF’s stock surged as much as 15%, with retail sentiment on Stocktwits rising to ‘extremely bullish’ from ‘bullish’ territory amid ‘high’ levels of chatter over the past day.

-Bitfarms stated that it will draw an initial $100 million, including a $50 million top-up, to purchase long-lead equipment and begin construction, covering civil works and a substation.
-The company said the project-level facility gives it greater flexibility to accelerate timelines and access the full $300 million financing, supporting expansion of its North American crypto mining operations.
+“We intend to use this drawdown of an additional $50 million to fund civil works and substation construction at Panther Creek, which are on track to begin in Q4 2025,” said CEO Ben Gagon.
+He stated that the project-level facility gives it greater flexibility to accelerate timelines and access the full $300 million financing, supporting expansion of its North American crypto mining operations.

 Read also: EightCo Stock Jumps After Launch Of AI Authentication Pilot For Enterprises